intcyoacreator/intcyoacreator.github.io/README.md

       the max by multiplying the amount of characters–hex or alphanumeric presumably–with the length, and if the array is over that number, then increment the `idLength` by one)
+- [ ] Dropdown / `v-select` menus, where you (optionally) have to select a choice.
+Each option has its own ID.

 ## Issues / Errors